EDS-Bioinformatics-Laboratory/ansible/README.md

 - Rtools
 - Packages: renv, ggplot

+_Notes:_
-  _Note_: when starting RStudio you may get a pop up that a newer version is available, since the version to be installed has now been hardcoded.
+- When starting RStudio you may get a pop up that a newer version is available, since the version to be installed has now been hardcoded.
 You should be able to download a newer version via the browser and then install it with 'sudo apt install <rstudio-XXX-amd64>.deb' in the terminal.
-  _Note_: One can use the 'R_only.yml' and 'RStudio.yml' to seperately install these tools.
-This is also convenient when installation of one of them fails, for example because a newer version has been detected (fx. if the RStudio installation has already been updated manually).
+- One can use the 'R_only.yml' and 'RStudio.yml' to seperately install these tools.
+This is also convenient when installation of one of them fails, for example because a newer version has been detected (e.g., if the RStudio installation has already been updated manually).

 ```
 sudo ansible-playbook -i hosts -v Julia.yml  #OPTIONAL